 You may wish to install additional software programs or hardware devices on your PC.
+Before installation, make a restore point using the Microsoft System Restore program; refer to "Recovering from Software Problems" in the Warranty and Support Guide.
 Restart the PC after installation.